Celestron AstroMaster 70AZ Telescope Review (Model 21061)

 👌 Ideal For: Celestial Viewing, Terrestrial Viewing, Wildlife Observation, Range Use, Lunar & Planetary Observation, Beginners

-Our Verdict: The Celestron AstroMaster 70AZ is a dual-purpose telescope that works well for beginners and novices.
-It’s easy to setup, the optics are worthy of the price, and the accessories work well with the setup.
+My Verdict: The Celestron AstroMaster 70AZ is a dual-purpose telescope that works well for beginners and novices.
+In my opinion it’s easy to setup, the optics are worthy of the price, and the accessories work well with the setup.
 For a budget option, it would make a good amateur telescope for recreational use.

 Who is the Celestron AstroMaster 70 AZ Best Suited to?